 The low level laser probe will be placed directly on the prescribed painful points as determined by your practitioner.
 The laser will penetrate into the tissue and initiate a process called photo-biostimulation, which will decrease inflammation, reduce stress and skeletal muscle fatigue and cause pain relieving effects.
 The exact mechanisms of action are still not fully understood.

 The laser does not burn or cut the tissue in any way.
 Participants will not feel any additional pain than they already do when pressure is applied to this area.
 Some women have reported a warm and pleasant feeling during treatment.
 Some report a mild tingling in the fingers and toes during treatment.
 These feelings end after the treatment.

 The initial appointment will last approximately one hour and will include assessment, explanation of the problem and treatment being offered, and if time permits, the first treatment.
 Participant will receive between 8 and 16 treatments depending on the severity of the condition.
 Treatments are scheduled twice a week (except during menses), for up to 8 weeks.
 After the initial appointment, follow up appointments will last approximately 20-30 minutes.

-Call us, 914-328-3700, for a free phone consultation to see if Low Level Laser Therapy is right for you.
+or contact us for a free 10 minute phone consultation to see if LLLT is right for you.